MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 1. Add the **Append to string variable** action and then select the *Quote line summary* variable we created earlier.
 In the **Value** field, select *Quantity, Name, Price per unit, Extended amount and Manual amount* from the list of dynamic values.
-The Microsoft Flow designer identifies that these values are from a list of quote line items, and adds this action in an **Apply to each** loop to ensure information from each line item is added to this summary.
+The Power Automate designer identifies that these values are from a list of quote line items, and adds this action in an **Apply to each** loop to ensure information from each line item is added to this summary.